brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

   2. Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test;
   3. Spies are stubs that also record some information based on how they were called.
 They might be used when the test wants to be sure that the authorize method was called by the system (e.g. count how many times it was called);
   4. Mocks are objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
 A mock spies on the behavior of the module being tested.
 And the mock knows what behavior to expect;
-  5. Fake objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (e.g. an in memory database).
+  5. Fake objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (e.g., an in memory database).

 ## References